latest news

 child introductions

-Hannah is 13 years old and has Cri du Chat syndrome Her favourite colour is pink Her favourite animals are...
+Caroline is 15 years old and has Cri du Chat syndrome Her favourite colours are purple and pink Her favourite...